 - Theme Naming: After a color.

 - The Unfought: As a result of Black killing him just before Goku arrives.

-- Too Dumb to Live: Refused to surrender the dragon balls, despite knowing that he couldn't stop Goku and bragging about his real goal to Staff Officer Black.
+- Too Dumb to Live: Refused to surrender the Dragon Balls, despite knowing that he could not stop Goku and bragging about his real goal to Staff Officer Black.

 - We Can Rebuild Him: His resurrection as Android 9.

 - Wrong Genre Savvy: Thought Master Roshi was the scientist who build the Dragon Radar because he was an old man.